As seen on:

 Megan is known for her practical, no-nonsense approach to grief, and for her ability to guide people inside some of the most devastating experiences of life and love.
-She’s an outspoken advocate of emotional intelligence, and the skills needed to love each other better – no matter what life brings.
+While her work is often focused on grief itself, her message is much wider: Her work helps all of us learn to love each other better, no matter what life brings.

 About Megan Devine | refugeingrief.com